alexandru-pocovnicu/Module-Data-Groups/Sprint-3/todo-list/01-using_esm_with_nodejs_and_jest.md

 Node.js supports both CommonJS and ESM, with CommonJS being the default module system.

-To use ESM, we can add `"type": "module"` to `package.json`, or we can name the JS script files with `.mjs` file extension.
+To use ESM, we can add `"type": "module"` to `package.json`, or we can name the JavaScript files with `.mjs` file extension.

 **Important**:
 - Avoid mixing CommonJS and ESM in the same project unless you know what you're doing.